Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation

 As indicated above, there is no real distinction between points and marks in the product space representation.
 The two are equally important components of the same specification: a random finite subset of the product space $\cS \times \cM$.
-As proclaimed in Section \ref{csDens}, we can write the density of this FPP as $p_n \pi_n(\{(s_1,m_1),\dots,(s_n,m_n)\})$ without specifying whether a standard rate PPP is finite or even defined on such a space.
+As indicated in Section \ref{csDens}, we can write the density of this FPP as $p_n \pi_n(\{(s_1,m_1),\dots,(s_n,m_n)\})$ without specifying whether a standard rate PPP is finite or even defined on such a space.
 This density is taken wrt to the counting-scattering measure defined by

 for any measurable subset $F$ of $N_{\text f}(\cS \times \cM)$.
 How to construct a measure space over $N_{\text f}(\cS \times \cM)$ is thoroughly discussed in \citet{zhang2017independence}.
-Essentially, one can define it from the measure spaces of $\mu_\cS$ and $\mu_\cM$ which are intrinsically assumed to be provided.

-Marked point process are, therefore, akin to regular point processes except that they can take their values in general spaces rather being confined to bounded subsets of $\R^d$ where we typically observe locations.
-For this reason, it is helpful to free ourselves from the restrictions associated with using the unit rate PPP as a dominating measure.
+Essentially, one can define it from the measure spaces of $\mu_\cS$ and $\mu_\cM$ which are assumed to be provided.
+Marked point processes are akin to regular point processes except that they can take their values in general spaces rather than being confined to bounded subsets of $\R^d$ where we typically observe locations.
+For this reason, it is helpful to avoid the restrictions associated with using the unit rate PPP as a dominating measure.